ByAUJay

 What Is Gas?

-Gas measures the computational work required to execute operations on the blockchain.
-The total fee paid is:
+Gas measures the computational work needed to carry out operations on the blockchain.
+Here’s how the total fee breaks down:

 Total Fee = Gas Used * Gas Price